Patient Care Program

 While in school, the PCT training program will teach you the job duties and responsibilities of:

-Monthly payment plans are available for cash paying recipients!
+Monthly payment plans are available for cash paying students!

 **REQUIREMENTS FOR ENROLLMENT INTO PROGRAM: